duncanbradley/axis-extension/draft.md

 # Discussion

 In this experiment, we explored the role of y-axis upper bounds in bar charts.
 We found that axes which extended beyond the plotted data were associated with greater magnitudes, compared to axes which terminated just above the plotted data.
-Axes change the appearance of plotted data, add visual cues to context, biasing interpretations of those values.
+Axes change the appearance of plotted data, adding a visual cues to context, which biases interpretations of plotted values.

 On the whole, participants’ responded to truncated and extended charts with broadly similar approaches.
 Ratings tended to correspond to the proportion of the denominator taken up by the plotted values.
 For example, when plotted values roughly equalled 20% of the denominator value, markers were placed approximately at the scale’s 20% point.
 Yet, in some cases, truncated charts’ tall bars and lack of denominator were particularly influential, eliciting extreme ratings not replicated for extended charts.
 This reveals a complex picture, with variation in the amount of bias observed.